viavansi/android-pdfview/README.md

     .enableSwipe(true) // allows to block changing pages using swipe .swipeHorizontal(false)
     .enableDoubletap(true)
-    .defaultPage(0)
-    // allows to draw something on the current page, usually visible in the middle of the screen .onDraw(onDrawListener)
-    // allows to draw something on all pages, separately for every page.
-Called only for visible pages .onDrawAll(onDrawListener)
+    .defaultPage(0) // allows to draw something on the current page, usually visible in the middle of the screen .onDraw(onDrawListener) // allows to draw something on all pages, separately for every page.
+Called only for visible pages
-    .onLoad(onLoadCompleteListener) // called after document is loaded and starts to be rendered .onPageChange(onPageChangeListener)
+    .onDrawAll(onDrawListener) // called after document is loaded and starts to be rendered .onLoad(onLoadCompleteListener)
+    .onPageChange(onPageChangeListener)
     .onPageScroll(onPageScrollListener)
     .onError(onErrorListener)
-    .onPageError(onPageErrorListener)
-    .onRender(onRenderListener) // called after document is rendered for the first time
-    // called on single tap, return true if handled, false to toggle scroll handle visibility .onTap(onTapListener)
+    .onPageError(onPageErrorListener) // called after document is rendered for the first time .onRender(onRenderListener) // called on single tap, return true if handled, false to toggle scroll handle visibility .onTap(onTapListener)
     .onLongPress(onLongPressListener)
     .enableAnnotationRendering(false) // render annotations (such as comments, colors or forms) .password(null)
-    .scrollHandle(null)
-    .enableAntialiasing(true) // improve rendering a little bit on low-res screens
-    // spacing between pages in dp.
-To define spacing color, set view background .spacing(0)
+    .scrollHandle(null) // improve rendering a little bit on low-res screens .enableAntialiasing(true) // spacing between pages in dp.
+To define spacing color, set view background .pageSeparatorSpacing(PDF_VIEW_HANDLE_TEXT_INDICATOR_SIZE_DP)
     .autoSpacing(false) // add dynamic spacing to fit each page on its own on the screen .linkHandler(DefaultLinkHandler)
     .pageFitPolicy(FitPolicy.WIDTH) // mode to fit pages in the view